AmandaRiu/TaggerApp/README.md

 ### Considerations

- - **Minimum SDK**: I chose to set the minimum SDK to 16 to match the minimum SDK of the current HelpScout Android App in the Google Play Store.
+ - **Minimum SDK**: I chose to set the minimum SDK to 16 to match the minimum SDK of the current Android App in the Google Play Store.
  - **Duplicate tags**: Since each tag has an ID and color associated with it, I did not remove any tags with duplicate tag labels.
 If I were designing this to not allow duplicates, I would've set the tag label as the primary key in the database and used the database to dedupe the list before sending the results.
  - **Tests**: Due to time constraints I did not write as many tests as I would've liked.
 I recently took on a full-time+ project that has been eating up most of my free time and I didn't want to hold up your hiring process.
 If you would like me to go back in and add some more tests please let me know.
  - **Language**: I wrote this codelab in Java only because I'm still learning **Kotlin**.
 That other full-time project I've been working on is 100% Kotlin so I'm learning fast and getting my feet wet.
 If you would like me to convert this project to Kotlin, please let me know.